zielesny/MIPET/README.md

 * [Acknowledgments](#acknowledgments)

 ## Description
-MIPET (Mesoscopic Interaction Parameter Estimation with Tinker) is an open software project for calculating non-bonding intermolecular interaction energies and determining coordination numbers.
-With the results, MIPET can generate a "particle set" for Dissipative Particle Dynamics (DPD) simulation.
-Tools from the
+MIPET (Mesoscopic Interaction Parameter Estimation with Tinker) is an open-source software project that calculates non-bonding intermolecular interaction energies and determines coordination numbers.
+The results of these calculations are used by MIPET to generate a "particle set" for the execution of a Dissipative Particle Dynamics (DPD) simulation.
-<a href="https://dasher.wustl.edu/tinker/">Tinker</a> are used for both the calculation of interaction energies and
+<a href="https://dasher.wustl.edu/tinker/">Tinker</a> tools are utilized for computing both interaction energies and
 coordination numbers.

 ## Content of this repository